Subhasis-Sahu/SFAL-VSD/README.md

   The valid paths in above figure are:

-   • input port A to UFFA/D,
+   * input port A to UFFA/D
-   • input port A to output port Z,
+   * input port A to output port Z
-   • UFFA/CLK to UFFB/D, and
+   * UFFA/CLK to UFFB/D
-   • UFFB/CLK to output port Z.
+   * UFFB/CLK to output port Z

 #### **Why Constraints are used?**